 Maybe theft from luggage isn’t a thing in most of the world, but it is common in the U.S. And of course baggage handlers throughout the world are rough with luggage.
 Now that our valuable, easily breakable electronics will be taken from us at the airport, I think we can expect that a lot of people are going to be opening their suitcases at their destinations to find broken and missing laptops and tablets.
 Or maybe I’m pessimistic.

-So I’ve made a video of how I’m packing my laptop for my trip with the rudimentary supplies I have here in Egypt.
+So I’ve made a video (a selfie video, to be precise) of how I’m packing my laptop for my trip with the rudimentary supplies I have here in Egypt.
 After I arrive at my home in the U.S., I will update this post to show the condition my laptop it is in after it’s been through Cairo International Airport and JFK Airport, if it is still in my suitcase.